philgyford/django-ditto/docs/_build/html/_sources/services/lastfm.txt

 Template tags
 *************

-There are several assignment template tags for getting common lists of things.
+There are several template tags for getting common lists of things.

 Annual Scrobble Counts